rkuma183/wilsonmar.github.io/_posts/2016-08-28-iot-feeder.md

 ## Options considered

 We've thought of several options.
 I'm looking for the lowest cost, least hassle, and most reliable.
+The less moving parts the better.
+Movements would occur on a timed schedule:

+   * <a href="#BagOfFeed">A feed bag</a> filled and then raised and lowered by a hoist
+   * <a href="#Box">A box that is lowered to the ground by one motor
+   * <a href="#BoxDumper">A box that dumps food</a> on the ground from the ceiling.
+One motor raises and lowers the box.
+Another opens the trap door containing food.

+<a name="BagOfFeed"></a>

 ### Bag of feed